fls-bioinformatics-core/RnaChipIntegrator/README.markdown

     RnaChipIntegrator <rna-data-file> <chip-data-file>

-The RNA-seq data file must be a tab-delimited file with 5 columns of data for each genomic feature (one per line):
+The RNA-seq data file must be a tab-delimited file with 5 required columns of data for each genomic feature (one per line):

-    # ID  chr  start  end  strand
+    ID  chr  start  end  strand

 `chr` is the chromosome name, `start` and `end` define the limits of the feature, and strand must be either `+` or `-`. `ID` is a name which is used to identify the genomic feature in the output.

-Optionally there can be a 6th column, indicating whether the gene was differentially expressed (= 1) or not (= 0).
+Optionally there can be a 6th column, indicating whether the transcript was differentially expressed (= 1) or not (= 0).

 The ChIP-seq data file must be a tab-delimited file with 3 columns of data for each ChIP peak (one per line):

-    # chr  start  end
+    chr  start  end

-`chr` is the chromosome name (must match those in the RNA-seq file), and `start` and `end` define the ChIP peaks - these can either be summits (in which case 'end' - 'start' = 1), or regions (with 'start' and 'end' indicating the extent).
+`chr` is the chromosome name (must match those in the RNA-seq file), and `start` and `end` define the ChIP peaks - these can either be the summit of the binding region (in which case 'end' - 'start' = 1), or the entire binding region (with 'start' and 'end' indicating the extent).

-Note that different analyses will be selected depending on whether the ChIP peaks are defined as summits or regions.
+Note that different analyses will be performed depending on whether the ChIP peaks are defined as summits or regions.

 Outputs